doublethinklab/embedded-propaganda-africa/README.md

 ## Data

-The results for each country can be found in the `Data` folder.
+The results for each country can be found in the `Data` folder in the file `Results All Countries.csv`.

 The statistics that were used to produce the plots above can be found in the file `Data/Embedded Propaganda Statistics.csv`.